 For more information please view the Guide to Property Assessment and Taxation published by the Government of Alberta.

-"Market value" means the amount that a property might be expected to realize if it is sold on the open market by a willing seller to a willing buyer.
+"Market value" means the amount that a property might be expected to sell for if it is sold on the open market by a willing seller to a willing buyer.

 There are a number of factors that go into determining your assessed value.
 A variety of changes including extensive renovations, basement development, garages, additions, fireplaces and decks can alter the assessed value of a property.